-Published By Credit Suite at November 10, 2017
+Published By Credit Suite at November 10th, 2017

-This shows you can get a lot more money with business credit.
-And this also means you can have personal charge cards at stores, and now have a second card at the same retail stores for your small business.
+This shows you can get a lot more money with small business credit.
+And it also means you can have personal credit cards at stores.
+So you would now have an additional card at the same retail stores for your small business.